danjohnson3141/Jekyll-Test/events/GET-events-upcoming-user_id.md

 <!-- --- title: GET /events/upcoming/:user_id -->

-Returns a list of all upcoming events that the user is involved with.
+Returns a list of **all** upcoming events that are visible to the active user.

+The events that are visible to the user are filtered by whether or not that event is associated with a group that the user is a member of.
+Being an event_user for an event trumps all group_member requirements.

 =
 #### Authentication